We already discussed unit testing in BOTW 4 so let’s take a closer look at the package.

 The first three functions of the package are annotated with

-@compiletimenative and have no implementation.
-They are named that way because they are a custom native that is implemented inside the wurst compiler and only available at compiletime, disjuct from warcraft and Jass.
+@compiletimenative and the latter two have no implementation.
+They have that annotation to indicate that they are a custom native that is implemented inside the wurst compiler and only available at compiletime, disjuct from warcraft and Jass.
+In case of

 @compiletimenative public function println(string msg) DisplayTimedTextToPlayer(GetLocalPlayer(), 0, 0, 60, msg) @compiletimenative public function testFail(string msg) @compiletimenative public function testSuccess()